12 Jul Web Offset Printers: 4 Steps to Finding a Good One

 3. Speak the same language

 When you talk to a printer, you need to make sure you’re speaking their language.
 If you don’t, they may not understand precisely what you’re after and could potentially give you an inaccurate quote.
 The end result could be you get a job that’s not quite what you’re after or a quote that doesn’t cover everything you need.
 Read our 5 tips for specifying print – including our own print specification form which you can download to use with the printer of your choice.

 Artwork – Make sure you deliver your artwork how your printer needs it.
 They usually want a PDF file – for more information, see our guide on how to deliver artwork to a commercial printer.

 Preflighting – is a process you or your printer can run your artwork through to make sure it’s set up correctly and includes all the necessary elements.
 Click for more information on preflighting.

 Proofs – if you’re unsure of your chosen printer, make sure you get proofs back before the job is run.
 We’ve provided a guide on your options here.

 Shortcut to all the above

 Finding a printer that consistently provides you with good service, low prices and high quality – and that can print everything you or your business need – can be very difficult and time-consuming.
 A shortcut is to give Webmart a call.
 We monitor UK printers and place millions of pounds worth of print each year.
-You work with us just like a normal printer, except we find the right printer for your project and project manage it on your behalf.
-To get in touch for a friendly chat, contact us at the Webmart website.
+You work with our team to help out with your print marketing (they’ve a wealth of useful advice!) and our teams know exactly the right printers for your projects and project manage everything on your behalf.
+To get in touch for a friendly chat, please contact us.